 I think I might have been a little cruel this last week.
 I’ve been mercilessly teasing you with this Southwestern Steak Salad on some of my prior posts.
 It’s seriously delish.
 Seriously noteworthy.
 You’ll need to make this one; it has something for everyone.

 I don’t know why this Steak Salad is called “California” Steak salad, but I bet those “California cows” aren’t too happy about that turn of events!
 I think it’s because of the avocado.
 Regardless of how happy this particular cow was, this salad is delish!

 First of all, a disclaimer.
 This spectacular salad, the Taphouse Salad with Roasted Tomatoes Mushroom Smashburger, was stolen – or at least the idea of it was.
 This is my version of a Taphouse Salad, inspired by The Bourbon, Beer & Burger Pub in Sioux Falls, Taphouse 41.
-First of all, I never would have thought to order such a thing – my Dad did.
-Then I salivated over his meal while I ate mine.
-Bless his heart, he did give me a little tidbit here and there.
+If you’re in Sioux Falls, you need to get yourself there.

 Can a girl have too many chicken salad recipes?
 According to my recipe box, probably not!
 Especially when one of them transitions out of the dog days of summer into crisp, cool fall as well as this one does.
 After all, nothing says fall to us Northerners quite like wild rice!

 I wasn’t just going on and on about the Chickpea in previous post for the fun of it! 🙂 I am absolutely enamoured by this main dish salad.
 It’s full of fantastic good for you ingredients: Spinach, Chickpeas, Olives and Oven Roasted Cauliflower and is set off beautifully by the home-made dressing.